-Mumbai City to retire jersey No. 29 as Bipin Singh departs - www.lokmattimes.com
+Mumbai City to retire jersey no. 29 as Bipin Singh departs - www.lokmattimes.com

 With 158 appearances and 28 goals, Bipin departs as the most capped player in Mumbai City history.

-“It’s hard to say goodbye, but I leave with nothing but gratitude in my heart.
+Bipin said, as quoted from a release by Mumbai City FC, "It's hard to say goodbye, but I leave with nothing but gratitude in my heart.
 Mumbai City has been my home for seven unforgettable years; this club has given me everything.
-To the fans, teammates, staff, and everyone who’s been part of this journey, thank you for the love and belief.
-Mumbai City will always be a part of me," Bipin said in a statement.
+To the fans, teammates, staff, and everyone who's been part of this journey, thank you for the love and belief.
+Mumbai City will always be a part of me."

-"Bipin has been a pillar of our squad through the most historic moments in the club's timeline.
-He complemented to this and his key goal contributions over the years, with his positive team persona on and off the pitch.
-We thank him for everything he's done for the club, and wish him and his family the very best in their future, as he moves on to his next chapter," said Sujay Sharma - Director of Football, Mumbai City.
+Sujay Sharma, Director of Football, Mumbai City, commented, "Bipin has been a pillar of our squad through the most historic moments in the club's timeline.
+He complemented this and his key goal contributions over the years with his positive team persona on and off the pitch.
+We thank him for everything he's done for the club, and wish him and his family the very best in their future, as he moves on to his next chapter."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app